The AI Audit Becomes the Compliance Interface

 The first failure mode is scope laundering.
 A vendor gets audited on a narrow test while the deployed system includes retrieval, prompts, user data, human workflows, model updates, thresholds, dashboards, and incentives outside the audit boundary.

-The third is independence theater.
+The fourth is independence theater.
 An audit is called third-party because a separate entity performed it, but the auditor's incentives, access, scope, publication rights, and conflict rules leave the developer effectively in control of what can be seen.

-The fourth is paper governance.
+The sixth is paper governance.
 The organization has policies, committees, model cards, risk registers, and training modules, but no working path for incident escalation, model rollback, user appeal, data correction, or meaningful human review.

-The fifth is snapshot thinking.
+The seventh is snapshot thinking.
 An audit captures a system at one moment, while the model, data, prompts, retrieval sources, vendor terms, user population, and deployment context keep changing.
 AI audits that do not connect to monitoring are historical artifacts.

-The sixth is public invisibility.
+The eighth is public invisibility.
 The audit exists, but the people governed by the system cannot find it, read it, understand it, or use it to challenge a decision.
 In that case audit produces institutional comfort more than public accountability.

 The Governance Standard